Sunday, December 24, 2023

 — from Clare’s Autobiography

-But I was also struck again by the grief, and indeed by the anger in his verse.
+But as well as this delighted detail I was also struck again by the grief, and indeed by the anger in his verse.
 He had good reason for both.
 He of all poets, he of all nature-lovers, had the misfortune to live at the time of the Enclosures Act, and as a young man was himself employed actually to drive in the fence-posts that closed him off forever from the heaths and woodlands of his childhood.
 Of course these landscapes were often subsequently physically destroyed, so that Clare was an exile in his own parish.
 This experience almost certainly contributed to the mental distress of his later life.

 What do I mean by the bitterness and anger?
 One poem in particular struck me, ‘The Fallen Elm’, from The Midsummer Cushion (1824).
 It begins in a typical Clareian minor key: an unvarnished portrait of country life, with its mingled discomforts and consolations.
 But then comes a line which tightens the whole pitch of the poem: ‘Old favourite tree, thou’st seen times changes lower / But change till now did never injure thee.’
-There follows a remarkable outburst at the injustice of those who have felled the elm in the name of false freedom, whom he repeatedly calls ‘hypocrites’: Self interest saw thee stand in freedom's ways / So thy old shadow must a tyrant be.'
-The tree has to go not because of what it is but because of how it is seen; seen to be in the way of the all-conquering Self.
-'With axe at root he felled thee to the ground / And barked of freedom.
-O I hate the sound!', and we cannot tell whether it is the sound of the blows of the axe that he hates, or the barked slogans of freedom.
-Perhaps precisely because of his eye for detail and love of the particular, Clare had no patience for vague, abstract notions like 'freedom' which, in liberating those who wished to destroy the elm at the expense of those whom it protected, destroyed the irreplaceable intricacies of his world.
+There follows a remarkable outburst at the injustice of those who have felled the elm in the name of false freedom, whom he repeatedly calls ‘hypocrites’: ‘Self interest saw thee stand in freedom's ways / So thy old shadow must a tyrant be.’
+The tree has to go not because of what it is but because of how it is seen by the all-conquering Self: as an obstacle.
+‘With axe at root he felled thee to the ground / And barked of freedom.
+O I hate the sound!’, and we cannot tell whether it is the sound of the blows of the axe that he hates, or the barked slogans of freedom.
+Perhaps precisely because of his eye for detail and love of the particular, Clare had no patience for vague, abstract notions like ‘freedom’ which, in liberating only the elm’s destroyers at the expense of its friends, destroyed the irreplaceable intricacies of his world.

 Then comes the coda with the unbearable, tear -startling line, ‘Such was thy ruin, music-making elm’.
 I think we all know this feeling, of rage and grief and powerlessness in seeing some old, benevolent, protective heirloom hacked to pieces in the name of progress, or freedom so-called, or some other shallow abstraction often merely a euphemism for naked self-interest.